-Bluebirds will also eat mealworms, which you can buy freeze dried at many places that sell bird seed and online here.
+Bluebirds will also eat mealworms, which you can buy freeze-dried at many places that sell bird seed and online here.
 Live mealworms can also be used, and are available for purchase at pet shops, or online here.
 You can also grow your own if you have the space to do it.

-Bluebirds will also eat some fruits and seeds, primarily sunflower and suet-type feeds.
+Bluebirds will also eat some fruits and seeds, primarily sunflower and suet-type feed.
 They prefer native dogwood berries and mulberries and will even eat scrambled eggs in a pinch.
 And they prefer running water, such as a small stream or fountain.
-If you do put out berries or eggs, keep an eye on them and remove after a few hours so you don’t attract raccoons or bears.
+If you do put out berries or eggs, keep an eye on them and remove them after a few hours so you don’t attract raccoons or bears.
 They love these treats too!

 In my area, Western North Carolina, we’re told to put our bluebird houses out by the end of February.
 I keep mine up all year for convenience.
 Surprisingly, the bluebirds have already been exploring the houses since mid-January.
 A pair of bluebirds often check out houses early in order to see which one suits their needs.
 And they will very often return to the same nest box year after year.
-Bluebirds stay here year round, whereas in the northern part of the country, they head south for a few months.
+Bluebirds stay here year-round, whereas, in the northern part of the country, they head south for a few months.
 However, it’s not long and they’ll return again.

 How to Make a Bluebird House

 Bluebird houses can be found in many places, including online here.
 You can also make your own easily.

 Cut the board so that you have two sides that are 9-inches long, slanted, and a 9-inch back and a 6-inch front.
 Cut a 4-inch floor and a 6-inch roof.
 It helps to have a hinge on the roof to be able to get in and clean it, which you can do as soon as the babies have left the nest.

 Cut a round hole, 1½-inches across, for the birds to get in.
 This needs to be about 2½-inches from the top.